 This means that I provide training for people that are looking for advanced knowledge and skills, but you will do the work necessary to earn certification.
 If you are looking for a rubber stamp c-card for your collection, I am not your instructor.

 My promise to you is that I am committed to providing you with the most comprehensive and complete course that I can possibly teach.
 My courses tend to run longer, and my students spend more time in the water, but I believe this provides for a better learning experience.
+It’s the difference between a nice meal at a fancy restaurant versus Taco Bell (no offense to Taco Bell fans).

 I believe firmly in the principle of guided self-discovery.